read

 There are many analogies around phonebooks for domain names to IP addresses, and that explanation is valid, and works well for general discussion.
 But its important for infrastructure engineers to remember that more accurately: DNS is a database of domain name resources.
 IP addresses are a resource for sure, but they are not the only resource type in a DNS zone.
 IPv4 Addresses are generally the A but the resource could just as easily be an IPv6 address, or a txt record:

-DNS is scaled by distributing zones between name server via delegation.
-As a very high level example: for chadduffey.com., the chadduffey zone information is stored on a separate DNS server to the com zone, which is again separate from the root “.” zone.
+DNS is scaled by distributing zones between name servers via delegation.
+As a very high level example: for chadduffey.com., the chadduffey zone information is stored on separate DNS servers from the com zone, which is again separate from the root “.” zone.
 The root holds records indicating where the com zone servers can be found.
-The com servers hold information about where to find the chaduffey zone.
-A client attempting to find a resource for the chadduffey.com. domain could start with the root server, which would send the client to the com server, the com server would send the client to the chadduffey server - the client would query that name server and retrieve the resource information.
-This is called recursion.
+The com servers hold information about where to find the chadduffey zone.
+A resolver attempting to find a resource for the chadduffey.com. domain could start with the root server, which would send the resolver to the com server, the com server would send the resolver to the chadduffey name servers, and the resolver would query those name servers for the resource information.
+This is recursive resolution.

 Domain Name Registration